Skip to main contentSkip to main navigationSkip to footer content

 Thursday

-Trombone Choir Rehearsal and Dress
+Trombone Choir and Chamber Group Dress Rehearsal

 Lunch

-Open Masterclass (Faculty Led)
+Open Masterclass

-Wrap Up Meeting
+Wrap Up Meeting/Q&A

 How to Sign Up and Cost